 At Brough Primary School we want every child to leave us in Year 6 having developed a deep appreciation for their world and a lifelong love of the sciences, regardless of whether they follow science as a career in later life or not.
 We want them to have experienced the awe and wonder associated with living things in their environment and we want them to have understood the physics, chemistry and biology that has been taught.
 This is measured through the inspired way in which children talk about the sciences and in the deep respect they show for their immediate environment and the wider world.

 We want our children to really appreciate scientists and the impact (both positive and negative) their knowledge and inventions have had on our world.

 Children will meet or exceed the expected standards in working scientifically and the areas of study covered between EYFS and Year 6.
 Children will retain the knowledge they have been taught, being able to use their knowledge to give reasonable explanations about, for example, how forces are involved in keeping a ship afloat.
-Children will be able to plan an investigation independently using the language of investigation such as independent, dependent and control variables, and recognising the relationships between them.
+By Year 6, children will be able to plan an investigation independently using the language of investigation such as: independent, dependent and control variables, and recognising the relationships between them.

 We measure the impact of our curriculum by: –

 Discussing scientific knowledge with the children, gauging their understanding and retention.

 Discussing the investigation process with children, ensuring the appropriate development of investigation language and processes.